 After the data values have been entered, press STAT, then RIGHT ARROW to CALC.
 Select 4:LinReg(ax+b).

-To copy the regression equation directly into , after LinReg(ax+b) appears alone on the screen, press VARS, then ARROW RIGHT to Y-VARS, noting 1:Function is selected.
+To copy the regression equation directly into , arrow down to Store RegEQ: then press VARS, then ARROW RIGHT to Y-VARS, noting 1:Function is selected.
 Press ENTER and note that 1: is already selected.
 Press ENTER again.
-Press ENTER to calculate.
+Arrow down to Calculate, then press ENTER to calculate.
 The result appears on the screen.

 Now press to see that the equation has been entered for .
 Press GRAPH and the line appears on the screen as shown below.